 1. Create Objectives

-In order to build effectiveness out the gate, you need to know the merits and output of each individual on the team.
+In order to build effectiveness out of the gate, you need to know the merits and output of each individual on the team.
 Success can be measured in the sum total of a team’s ability, but it’s important to know the unique strengths and weaknesses of everyone who is a part of it.
 One way to measure this type of individual effectiveness is to manage via objectives.
 Managers can assess any single employee’s output and how they are contributing to the whole, by seeing how they engage with company strategies, concepts, and goals.

-To enact this method, you need to provide set goals to every individual at the start of the project, so that you have a metric by which to measure their contributions.
+To enact this method, you need to provide set goals to every individual at the start of the project so that you have a metric by which to measure their contributions.
 You can utilize evaluations to help align your project goals with the individuals and their experience, but you can also engage in regular meetings weekly or bi-weekly to have team members openly discuss progress, issues, motivations, and more.

 Creating firm (and meetable) objectives for the individuals on their team will give them clarity and insight, and it will give you and your managers the ability to see who needs what in the long term.